 Instant Pot Hard Boiled Eggs 555 Rule

 Many people swear by the Instant Pot Hard Boiled Eggs 555 Rule.
 We tried it several times and were left with tough, grey eggs.
-Of course, as mentioned above, it depends on the size of your eggs.
+Of course, as mentioned above, it depends on the size of your eggs and your ELEVATION.
 We tested this method out on large eggs, save for one experiment with medium.
 Those two batches were slightly grey and tough, but still less than satisfactory.